Last Updated on August 12, 2023 by Katie

 If you start gaining a following, you can even join the Partner Program which gives you the chance to earn from your popular articles.

-And, your content on Medium can become another part of your CV, you can direct interested clients to when applying for work.
+And, your content on Medium can become another part of your CV, which you can direct interested clients to when applying for work.

 10. Publish Free Content on Journoportfolio